usarscotus/legal-directory/frcmp/rule_12.3.md

 (i) order the government to provide the information in writing to the defendant or the defendant's attorney; or

-(ii) fashion a reasonable procedure that allows for preparing the defense and also protects the victim's interests.
+&nbsp;&nbsp;(ii) fashion a reasonable procedure that allows for preparing the defense and also protects the victim's interests.

 &nbsp;&nbsp;(5) Additional Time.
 The court may, for good cause, allow a party additional time to comply with this rule.